Condorchem Envitech Offer

-Atmospheric evaporators and distillation systems ENVIDEST EA are designed to provide a low investment cost method to minimize liquid wastes when it is not possible to reuse or discharge the water due to the absence of a point of discharge.
+Our atmospheric evaporators and distillation systems ENVIDEST EA are designed to provide a low investment system to minimize liquid waste when it is not possible to reuse or discharge the water due to the absence of a point of discharge.
 In this case, water vapor is not condensed and it is released into the atmosphere.

 The range of atmospheric evaporators comprises devices with a production capacity from 35 to 1,500 L/h.
 These evaporators can be heated by biogas, natural gas, propane, steam, kerosene, residual oil or electricity.

 Atmospheric evaporators are mainly used in the concentration of:

 - Recovery of high value chemical products used during surface treatment processes, metallic coatings and aluminum anodizing.